jsdelivrbot/OrionUI/README.md

 To use an OrionUI component, you can simply copy it's scss partial and js file to your own project and use as desired.
 Whilst this works, it also means its difficult to update components as they are now essentially detached from OrionUI.

-The recommended way is to import your components using `@import` for SASS and the commonJS `include` pattern for the javascript.
-This allows OrionUI components to remain encapsulated in `node_modules` which makes them easier to update.
+The recommended way is to import a component using `@import` for SASS and commonJS `include` pattern for javascript.
+This allows the OrionUI component to remain encapsulated in `node_modules` which makes it easier to update as OrionUI is developed.
 See below for details:

 ### SASS Import
 Be sure to bundle your OrionUI component import with the rest of your [OrionCSS](https://github.com/WebDevLuke/OrionCSS) components so you maintain its place in the [ITCSS](http://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528) hierarchy: